acidtone/wbdv-winter-2020/materials/dsgn270/days/d01/README.md

     - Are they effectively creating visual hierarchy?
 Why/why not?

 ## Accessibility

-What are some types of disabilities that may a!ect how someone uses a website?
+What are some types of disabilities that may affect how someone uses a website?
 - sight: blind or low vision
 - hearing: deaf or hard of hearing (caption on videos)
 - mobility: unable to use mouse, only uses keyboard, uses voice commands
 - cognitive disabilities:
     - brain injury/disease
     - dyslexia
     - memory
     - ADHD

 ### WGAC 2.0 Four Principles
-1. Perceivable: Information and user interface components must be presentable to users in ways they can perceive.
+1. *Perceivable*: Information and user interface components must be presentable to users in ways they can perceive.
-2. Operable: User interface components and navigation must be operable.
+2. *Operable*: User interface components and navigation must be operable.
-3. Understandable: Information and the operation of user interface must be understandable.
+3. *Understandable*: Information and the operation of user interface must be understandable.
-4. Robust: Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
+4. *Robust*: Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.

 ### Assistive Technologies
 - Screen reader